 these rules are in-depth defense mitigations for specific security concerns,

 such as blocking credential stealing from the Windows local security

 Windows 365 Enterprise

-When it comes to Windows 365 Enterprise you’ll start to see some significant differences because this edition was designed for organizations that have dedicated IT teams.
+When it comes to Windows 365 Enterprise you’ll start to see some significant differences.
+This edition is perfect for organizations that have dedicated IT teams.

-This makes things slightly easier for IT as you have a system that is molded on the management and security that Microsoft Endpoint Manager provides.
+This makes things slightly easier for IT, as you have a system molded on the management and security that Microsoft Endpoint Manager provides.
 All Cloud PCs in Windows 365 Enterprise configure users as standard users by default.

 However, admins still have the ability to make exceptions on a per-user basis.
-Furthermore, all Cloud PCs will be enrolled in MEM with reporting of Microsoft Defender Antivirus alerts.
+Furthermore, all Cloud PCs will enroll in MEM with reporting of Microsoft Defender Antivirus alerts.

 You’ll also get the ability to onboard into the full Microsoft Defender for Endpoint capabilities.
 Microsoft makes the following security recommendations for users of Windows 365 Enterprise: